precocity/gcp-retail-workshop-2018/ingestion/README.md

 >Tip: For the following exercises and the commands that need to be executed as part of them, it is recommended to copy the commands to a text editor first and replace the placeholders with the appropriate values and then copy-paste the updated command at the prompt.

-> Note: Unless otherwise explicitly stated, all the commands below are to be executed in Cloud Shell.
+>Note: Unless otherwise explicitly stated, all the commands below are to be executed in Cloud Shell.

+>Note: Once you are done with all the exercises, please go through the last Cleanup exercise to review and make sure any running resources are terminated.

 ---